 - Gold: Gold is the most traditional of all wedding band metal choices.
 It’s a malleable metal and can be reshaped, polished, stretched and sized throughout its life.
 Pure gold is too soft to be used in jewelry and that is why it is usually mixed with other metals.
 The alloy mixed with gold affects its color.
 The exact color to select will be a matter of preference.

-Pink and Rose Gold – These are made with a mix of pure gold and copper.
-The more the copper the ‘redder’ than result.
+- Pink and Rose Gold – These are made with a mix of pure gold and copper.
+The more the copper the ‘redder’ the result.

 - Tungsten Carbide: Tungsten carbide is an extremely hard and scratch-resistant metal.
 It makes an excellent option for the handyman recipient.
 Its dark gray heavy look makes it an exceptional choice for stylish rings.
 Rings made with it cannot be sized.

 - Tantalum: Tantalum is a rare, dense, blue-gray colored hypoallergenic metal.
 It is a great alternative to gold or platinum.
 It can be stretched or condensed up to a half-size.
 Unlike other metals, it’s shatterproof, biocompatible and economical.

 - Titanium: Titanium is a lustrous transition metal with a low density.
 It’s popularly used for men’s wedding bands.
 It is of high strength and is extremely economical.
 Rings made with it are NOT malleable but they will be fairly scratch-resistant.

 - Cobalt Chrome: Cobalt chrome is an alloy of cobalt and chromium.
 With a strong white metal look and the closest match to white gold, it’s strong, highly resistant and biocompatible.
 Its rings cannot be sized, nor stretched, but they can stand the test of time.